 The unique Glass House building designed by Noel Lane is the gateway to Brick Bay Sculpture Trail.
 Here we invite you to begin a journey exploring the very best of contemporary New Zealand sculpture carefully selected by a curatorial panel.

 Embark on a compelling outdoor gallery experience, where an ever-changing exhibition of around 45 sculptures by leading New Zealand artists are sensitively sited along the 2km trail.
 Experience sculpture framed by towering native trees and majestic palms, abundant birdlife and green pastures, overlooking the celebrated Brick Bay Vineyard.

-Smaller works are to be found in our Shrunk courtyards, a perfect setting for their more intimate scale.
+Smaller works are to be found in our Foyer gallery and Shrunk courtyards, perfect settings for their more intimate scale.
 All sculptures are for sale and change regularly as works are sold.

-On your return to the Glass House, ponder the options of a wine tasting, coffee or a platter with a glass of wine.
+On your return to the Glass House, ponder the options of a coffee, wine tasting, a la carte lunch or platter with a glass of wine.